How to buy?

 4. By telephone

-You are completely sure of your bid if you include a so-called ‘safety bid’, a written bid that Bernaerts can work with if the line is broken during the auction due to circumstances.
+To be completely secure, you can provide a so-called ‘safety bid’: a written bid that Bernaerts can execute if the telephone connection is lost during the auction due to unforeseen circumstances.

 Online bidding in the Live Auction